ChrisERo/vocab-forager/docs/user-manual.md

 ![See Highlighted Sites page with domain data](./assets/site-data-options.png "Site Data Main Page with domain options")

 Choosing one of these search criteria and clicking the search button takes the user to a page listing all matching webpages.
+In the example below, the user searched for all webpages with the domain https://es.wikipedia.org, the Spanish verson of Wikipedia.
 From here, users have multiple options:

 - Revisit a site by clicking the webpage's title (or URL) directly
 - Select multiple sites by clicking the adjacent check mark and deleting their data